-This holiness, which stems from a national and not a ritual approach (in contrast to the view of the priestly source), is of great practical significance, and in the words of Moshe Weinfeld: “Only someone who is connected by ties of blood and race with the Israelite nation is truly an Israelite upon whom the laws of the Torah apply”.
-Yet this distinction between Israel and the nations does not necessarily classify all nations under one abstract, generalizing category of ‘Goyim’ who are essentially the same: on the one hand the Ger is not obligated by commandments and may eat a ritually unfit carcass (Deut 14:21), on the other hand he ceases to work on the Sabbath together with Israel (ibid 5:14), receives tithes and gifts to the poor (ibid 24:19-21) and goes on pilgrimage (ibid 16:11).
-Meaning, in certain cases, the distinction between Israelites and Goyim is not clear enough.
-Similarly, in regard to intermarriage between Israelites and gentiles, Deuteronomy distinguishes among various nations: marriage with the seven Canaanite nations is forbidden because of the fear of adopting their despicable ways (such as idolatry), while the prohibition against Ammonites and Moabites coming amongst God’s congregation is explained by the negative treatment displayed by these nations towards Israel in the past.
+This holiness, which stems from a national, as opposed to a ritual approach (in contrast to the view of the priestly source), is of great practical significance, and in the words of Moshe Weinfeld: “Only someone who is connected by ties of blood and race with the Israelite nation is truly an Israelite upon whom the laws of the Torah apply.”
+Yet this distinction between Israel and the nations does not necessarily classify all nations under one abstract, generalizing category of ‘Goyim’ who are essentially the same: on the one hand the biblical ger is not obligated by commandments and may eat a ritually unfit carcass (Deut 14:21), on the other hand he abstains from work on the Sabbath together with Israel (ibid 5:14), receives tithes and gifts to the poor (ibid 24:19-21) and goes on pilgrimage (ibid 16:11).
+Meaning, in certain cases, the distinction between Israelites and Goyim is not completely clear.
+Similarly, in regard to intermarriage between Israelites and gentiles, Deuteronomy distinguishes among various nations: marriage with the seven Canaanite nations is forbidden because of the fear of adopting their despicable ways (such as idolatry), while the prohibition against Ammonites and Moabites joining God’s congregation is explained by the negative treatment displayed by these nations towards Israel in the past.
 However, it can be deduced from the text in Deuteronomy that there is no prohibition against marrying other nations.